-A natural progression from completing breaks with bisques is to do the same without them! squad participants focus Silver on technique improvements to and break consistency, including strategies that put the odds in our favour.
+A natural progression from completing breaks with bisques is to do the same without them!

+Silver squad participants focus on technique and improvements break to consistency, including strategies that put the odds in our favour.
 Players with a handicap in the range of 16 to 4 will be most suited to this squad but those players with a lower handicap who have not yet achieved a Silver Merit Award are encouraged to participate as well.